pabloprf/PORTALS-tutorial/docs/source/optimization.rst

 Optimize a custom function
 --------------------------

-Optimizing any function (mathematical or a simulation) with PORTALS is extremely easy.
+Optimizing any function (mathematical or a simulation) with PORTALS is very easy.

 For this tutorial we will need the following modules: